CodeWithHasen/i-smartshop/README.md

 # i-smartshop
-I-Shop is a comprehensive single-page application designed to provide users with a seamless shopping experience.
-The application integrates a React frontend with a Node.js and Express backend, and utilizes MongoDB for data management.
+​I-Shop is a single-page application (SPA) offering a seamless online shopping experience.
+It features secure user authentication, protected routes, and persistent sessions.
+The responsive design ensures compatibility across devices.
+Technologies used include React, Webpack, Node.js, Express.js, and MongoDB.
+Explore the live site at i-smartshop.web.app.